HEAVY METAL DETOX

 Nervous System

-irritability, low concentration, memory loss, insomnia, depression, anxiety, tingling or burning of extremities, tremors, tinnitus, metallic taste, numbness, headaches, fatigue.
+irritability, low concentration, memory loss, insomnia, depression, anxiety, tingling or burning of extremities, tremors, tinnitus, metallic taste, numbness, brain fog, headaches, fatigue.

 -